 Please note, that just because doctors aren’t worried about side effects, doesn’t mean they might not bother you.
-Taking too much COQ10 can lead to insomnia, headache, and stomach issues, for some people.
+Taking too much COQ10 can lead to insomnia, headache, and stomach issues, for some patient.

 But, at some point, ladies, you are really just going to pee this stuff out.
 Your body can only synthesize so much.
 AND, if you’re taking good quality stuff it is EXPENSIVE.
 So, don’t spend a gazillion dollars and take so much your body can’t process it.

 At some point, hopefully, we will get a good study that looks at different levels of CoQ10 dosage per day and its effectiveness on egg health, but until then, you need to base your dosage on what kind you are taking, and discuss with your doctor!

 The research seems to imply that for egg health a good dosage is 200mg- 300mg of a highly bio-available like the Bio-Quinone, or 600 mg of a less bio-available CoQ10.
 Of course, discuss with your doctor!

 When taking a really high-quality CoQ10, watch out for insomnia.
 Some tricks to beat it are below!

 - Take your doses of medicine spread out- 100mg at a time, with at least an hour in between each dose.
 More than 100mg at a time and your body may not absorb it all of it, and it will be wasted.